jhdcruz/DD-Pharmacy/README.md

 `src/main/resources/database/dd_pharmacy_schema.sql`

 Default admin account:

-user: `admin`
+- user: `admin`
-pass: `admin`
+- pass: `admin`

-Default employee account:
-user: `emp`
-pass: `emp`

-Create your own personal admin account, then delete the default account for security purposes.
+> Create your own personal admin account,
+> then delete the default account for security purposes.

 After, you can now use the software.

 ### Running the app (.jar)

-- Usually, double-clicking the `.jar` file is enough.
+- Usually, double-clicking the `.jar` file is enough _(assuming JRE is installed properly)_.

 - Running through the terminal: